RiannReis/Prongtect/README.md

 # Prongtect
 Inspired by the game Pong, my first game made with the Godot Engine!

+## About:
+This is a project created with the aim of starting my studies in the area of game development, focusing on the Godot Engine.
+This is a simple game, with the objective of getting as many points as possible before being eliminated.

+You can play it [here](https://anhanme.itch.io/prongtect).

 ## Screenshots:
 <img src="https://github.com/RiannReis/Prongtect/assets/106779395/e49f9bdd-4d1b-409b-86e9-8fb44da4fff4" alt="home screen" width="500" height="260">